Author: Spencer Case

 An influential theory of epistemic justification called evidentialism is the view that, from an epistemological point of view, we should believe what, and only what, our evidence supports.

 Clifford’s “ethics of belief” claims that there is an ethical obligation that our beliefs be justified according to the evidentialist standard and so based on strong, sufficient evidence.
 For an introduction to evidentialism, see Thomas Metcalf’s Epistemology, or Theory of Knowledge.
+For a focused introduction to the concept of epistemic justification, see Epistemic Justification: What is Rational Belief? by Todd R. Long.

 Clifford, 1886, p.
 164.